baieric/chatstats/README.md

 # ChatStats

 ChatsStats is a data visualizer for a Facebook Messenger conversation.
-Try it out with your group chats or your chat with a significant other.
+Try it out with your group chats or your significant other.
 You don't need to be an experienced programmer to use it!

 ## Example